a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 Pete shrugged, still not sure he had really heard it right.
 "Guess I thought it sounded familiar."

 The Black Cat.
 Of all the damn places in the world, in the whole city even, it just had to be the last damn club he'd been into.
 Maybe it had been fate after all, like he'd thought all those weeks ago.
-If this didn't serve to prove exactly why it was not only dangerous but just plain stupid to keep living the way he had been, he couldn't say what was.
+If this didn't serve to prove exactly why it was not only dangerous but just plain stupid to keep living the way he had been, he couldn't say what would.

 Furious at himself, he crumpled the paper in his hands.
 This really was the final straw, he decided.
 There was no telling how long Vice had been staking out the place.
 It could've been these past three weeks, or it could've been longer.